GuiltyBeatz: Early life

-GuiltyBeatz was born in Palermo, Italy, he relocated to Ghana at age six.
-He was introduced to music at the age of 1, when he received his first piano.
-His interest for music was realized when he was a child and his passion has grown ever since.
+GuiltyBeatz was born in Palermo, Italy, and moved to Ghana at age six.
+He received his first piano at the age of 1.

-At the age of 12, GuiltyBeatz began to create his own personal beats with the "Music DJ" application on his Sony Ericsson phone.
-It was during this period that he became known for producing.
-His career started off more or less as he created beats for rap battles in Junior High School.
+At the age of 12, GuiltyBeatz began to create beats with the "Music DJ" application on his Sony Ericsson phone.
+He started to write beats for rap battles in Junior High School.

-At age 17, GuiltyBeatz received a personal computer which enabled him to study and master beat making with Fruity Loops.
-He improved daily by recreating beats from hit songs in the American Music Industry.
+At age 17, GuiltyBeatz received a personal computer which enabled him to study beat making with Fruity Loops.
+He improved by recreating beats from hit songs in the American Music Industry.
+GuiltyBeatz is a self-taught pianist.

-Aside beats making, GuiltyBeatz is a talented piano player and he single-handedly learnt this skill.
-He achieved this by gathering inspiration from people around him.
-Self taught talent has given him an upper hand in the Ghanaian music industry.

-In April 2010, GuiltyBeatz was signed by the Ghanaian record label Star Productions.
+In April 2010, GuiltyBeatz was signed to the Ghanaian record label Star Productions.
 He then began using Logic Pro for music production.
-Guilty had the opportunity to work with Ghanaian musical acts such as Sarkodie, R2Bees, Efya, DCryme, Atumpan, Stonebwoy, Pappy Kojo, Jeed Rogers, Chase, Mr Eazi, Bisa Kdei and many more.
+Guilty has worked with Ghanaian musical acts such as Sarkodie, R2Bees, Efya, DCryme, Atumpan, Stonebwoy, Pappy Kojo, Jeed Rogers, Chase, Mr Eazi, Bisa Kdei.

-He has also had the opportunity to work with talent artistes outside Ghana, such as Jesse Jagz, Wizkid, Wande Coal, Cabo Snoop (Angola), KaySwitch and Mr. Walz in Nigeria.
+He has also has worked with artists from outside Ghana, such as Jesse Jagz, Wizkid, Wande Coal, Cabo Snoop (Angola), KaySwitch and Mr. Walz in Nigeria.

-He has stretched as far as the UK to work with Mr Silva, Sway, Tribal Magz and Moelogo.
+He has also worked with UK artists Mr Silva, Sway, Tribal Magz and Moelogo.